cobyj33/tmedia/README.md

 * use -h when executing in order to see commands
 ```
 <executable> -v <path-to-file>: Play a video File
+<executable> -v -c <path-to-file>: Play a video File with color (works if supported in the current terminal)
 <executable> -i <path-to-file>: display image file
 <executable> -info <path-to-file>: Get stream info about a multimedia file
 code blocks for commands